Please login to continue

 But look over there!
 Huge cities teeming with millions of inhabitants.
 Towering minarets catch the light of the morning sun.
 Huge temples gleaming as the sun glances off the gilded roofs.
 Hundreds of sad eyes reflecting the hardships endured in refugee camps.

-Both of the subsets described above contain the same thing: unreached people groups.
+Both of the subsets described above contain the same thing: unreached people groups (UPGs).
 But the second group depicts something that has been developing as more and more countries become harder and harder to get into as a missionary – at least a missionary being described a generation ago.

 As it becomes more and more difficult to enter these “closed countries,” the “we can’t get visas to go there” places, the Lord has continued to impress on our hearts the desperate need to get into those places, to reach the unreached, to encourage the existing churches there and to give encouragement, training and resources to believers in those locations.